sfw/NotionFolderIterator/README.md

 4. For all other file types, create a file block with a dummy external link (you can update it to a real hosting mechanism if needed).

 ## Notes
-- File Uploads (FUTURE FUNCTIONALITY): In this example, non-text files are added with a “dummy URL.”
-If you need to truly upload files, you’ll need to implement Notion’s file upload approach or host files publicly and pass in the real URLs.
+- File Uploads (FUTURE FUNCTIONALITY): non-text files are added with a “dummy URL.”
+If you need to truly upload files, you’ll need to implement an approach tohost files publicly and pass in the real URLs.
 - Text Parsing: For .doc or .rtf, the script tries to read as plain text.
 For more robust parsing, install libraries like python-docx or an RTF parser.
 - Chunked Blocks: Notion imposes a 2,000-character limit per text block, so text files longer than that are split across multiple paragraphs.